Enter Lime! The Planet of Men

 Old man Gennai is showing off his latest

 purchase rental - a marionette!
-An artificial android in the visage of a woman, Gemini comes with all the greatest features such as cleaning ears, have really pillow-soft legs, and saying hello to people when ordered to.
+An artificial android in the visage of a woman, Gemini comes with all the greatest features: an ear-cleaning function, pillowy-soft legs, and saying hello to people when ordered to.
 Otaru remarks that it's pretty cute, though he retracts this statement once everyone starts ribbing him about having a thing for robots.
 Remembering his job, he returns to his fish...

 ... and gets run down by a monstrously-sized motor-palanquin.
 Out of the vehicle steps Mitsurugi Hanagata: the fabulously rich, fabulously snobby, and fabulously fabulous dandy who also claims to be Otaru's best friend.
 Otaru's miffed that he's just lost all his wares, though Pinsuke, Hanagata's toadie, chastises him for daring to speak back to his master.
 Hanagata looks down on Otaru for having to - gasp - work rather than have toadies and marionettes do all the work for him, but offers to be civil and pay for all the fish.

 Hanagata is always getting in the way of his work, and Otaru would rather settle this dispute the manly way - bridge fight!
 The four toadies leap at Otaru; he takes down Pinsuke by leaping in the air and slinging his clogs at him...